 Our cattle receive daily human contact during the winter and weekly in the summer.
-Most of the herd comes up to you for scratches, really they are more like pets than livestock.
+Most of the herd comes up to you for scratches.
+Our cows live out on pasture year round, raising calves while roaming 900+ acres during the summer and eating hay we raised during the winter.
 At no time do they receive any grains, we believe a diet of quality forage is the best choice to raise healthy cows.
 Calves selected for our grass fed beef program receive a high protein diet for meat development.
-We schedule them for the butcher at just over 1 year of age vs the standard 1.5 to 2 years old.
+We schedule them for the butcher at just over 1 year of age vs the standard 2 to 3 years old.
 The younger age provides for a tender and delicious steak.

 We would like to discuss the factors we mentioned before that go into producing high quality beef.
 It is our belief people should know what they are eating.

 We will start with genetics because that is where everything begins.
 Every cow in our herd was born here, this is referred to as